Brian Marsden (weightlifter)

 Brian Marsden (born 29 September 1947) is a weightlifter from New Zealand.
 He competed at the 1972 Summer Olympics in the Light-heavyweight class, and the 1976 Summer Olympics in the Middle-heavyweight class, coming 12th at each games.

 He competed in the Men's 90 kg class at the 1974 British Commonwealth Games where he won a silver, and the 1978 Commonwealth Games where he won a bronze.

+In 1971 he was named Sportsperson of the Year at the Taranaki Sports Awards.